-In fall 2018, LMU’s College of Business Administration received the Center for International Business Education (CIBE) grant from the U.S. Department of Education (DOE) for years 2018-2022.
-The total federal funding over the next four years is just over $1 million.
+In fall 2018, LMU College of Business Administration received the Center for International Business Education (CIBE) grant from the U.S. Department of Education (DOE) for years 2018-2022.
+The total federal funding for four years is just over $1 million.
 The CIBE grants were created by Congress under the Omnibus Trade and Competitiveness Act of 1988 to increase and promote the nation’s capacity for international understanding and competitiveness.

 The DOE CIBE program provides funding to U.S. institutions of higher education for curriculum development, research and training on issues related to U.S. trade and competitiveness.
 The key roles of the CIBE are as follows:

 - to serve as national resources for the teaching of improved business techniques, strategies, and methodologies that emphasize the international context in which business is transacted